 Common methods used to prevent human error include:

-eSafety is defined as the safety of electronic health solutions.
+eSafety is the application of leading practices to protect patients from harm in the development, implementation, and use of digital health technology.
 The provision of health care is becoming increasingly tied to electronic systems such as electronic health records and clinical information systems.
 New technologies often raise new and unanticipated patient safety risks.
 It is critical that electronic systems and tools are designed with the users in mind, and tested with practitioners and patients when appropriate in order to ensure they are designed in a way that is intuitive, efficient, and safe.

 Common methods used for eSafety projects: